 When you do that:

-If you can, emphasize addressing a common concern/fear
+- If you can, address a common concern or fear

 This is a real testimonial that someone wrote for one of my clients, who is an equestrian coach and trainer: